| 0 | 18 Comments

 A family giving their donations to victims of Hurricane Katrina at a Nashville, Tennessee Red Cross shelter.

-An unidentified family from Nashville, Tennessee toting their donated items into the Red Cross Shelter located at the Clearview Baptist Church in Brentwood.
+A family in Nashville, Tennessee toting their donated items into the Red Cross Shelter located at the Clearview Baptist Church in Brentwood.

 Jim buying bottled water at Kroger to donate to Hurricane victims.